Learning quantum many-body systems from a few copies: Introduction

 \section{Introduction}

-The subject of quantum tomography has as its goal devising methods for the efficient classical description of a quantum system from access to experimental data.
-However, all tomographic methods for general quantum states inevitably require resources that scale exponentially in the system size~\cite{Wright2016,Haah2017}, be it in terms of the number of samples required; or the post-processing needed to perform the task.
+The subject of quantum tomography has as its goal devising methods for efficiently obtaining a classical description of a quantum system from access to experimental data.
+However, all tomographic methods for general quantum states inevitably require resources that scale exponentially in the size of the system~\cite{Wright2016,Haah2017}, be it in terms of the number of samples required or the post-processing needed to perform the task.

 Fortunately, most of the physically relevant quantum systems can be described in terms of a (quasi)-local structure.
 These range from that of a local interaction Hamiltonian corresponding to a finite temperature Gibbs state to that of a shallow quantum circuit.
 Hence, locality is a physically motivated requirement that brings the number of parameters describing the system to a tractable number.
-Thus, effective tomographic procedures should be able to incorporate this information.
-And, indeed, many protocols in the literature achieve a good recovery guarantee in trace distance from a number of copies that scales \emph{polynomially} with system size~\cite{Cramer2010,Baumgratz_2013,2004.07266,Torlai2018,PhysRevA.101.032321,2004.07266,Eisert2020}.
+Effective tomographic procedures should be able to incorporate this information.
+And, indeed, starting from physically motivated assumptions, many protocols in the literature achieve a good recovery guarantee in trace distance from a number of copies that scales \emph{polynomially} with system size~\cite{Cramer2010,Baumgratz_2013,Torlai2018,PhysRevA.101.032321,2004.07266,Eisert2020}.

-Furthermore, in many scenarios one is interested in learning only physical properties of the state on which tomography is being performed on.
-These are often encoded into the expectation value of quasi-local observables that only depend on reduced density matrices of subregions of the system.
-By Helstrom's theorem, obtaining a good recovery guarantee in trace distance is equivalent to demanding that the expectation value of \emph{all bounded observables} are close for the two states.
+Furthermore, in many cases, one is interested in learning only physical properties of the state on which tomography is being performed.
+These are mostly encoded into the expectation values of quasi-local observables that often only depend on reduced density matrices of subregions of the system.
+By Helstrom's theorem, obtaining a good recovery guarantee in trace distance is equivalent to demanding that the expectation value of \emph{all bounded observables} are close for the two states, a much larger class of observables than quasi-local ones.